-• 1st offense: The electronic device will be confiscated by a school employee and given to administration for the remainder of the day.
+1st offense: The electronic device will be confiscated by a school employee and given to administration for the remainder of the day.

-• 2nd offense: The electronic device will be confiscated by a school employee and parent/guardian informed and required to pick up at school.
+2nd offense: The electronic device will be confiscated by a school employee and parent/guardian informed and required to pick up at school.

-• 3rd offense: Terminates the student's personally owned electronic device privileges for nine weeks.
+3rd offense: Terminates the student's personally owned electronic device privileges for nine weeks.
 Parent/Guardian must pick up the device at school.
+A parent/student conference will be held with building administration and faculty members to implement appropriate interventions.